Greg Stafford (politician)

 Gregory James Stafford is a British Conservative Party politician who has served as the Member of Parliament for Farnham and Bordon since 2024.
-He is a member of the Health and Social Care Select Committee and an Opposition Assistant Whip.
+He has been a Shadow Parliamentary Under-Secretary of State for Health and Social Care and a Senior Opposition Whip since September 2026.

 Stafford served as councillor in the London Borough of Ealing from 2007 to 2024, and was both leader of the Conservatives group and Leader of the Opposition from 2014 until 2022.
 He was Chairman of Conservative Future in West London.

 His younger brother, Alexander Stafford, served as Conservative MP for Rother Valley from 2019 to 2024.

 Early life and education

-Born in Queen Charlotte's and Chelsea Hospital, he attended St Benedict's School, a Catholic independent school, and later studied Modern History at St Peter's College, Oxford.
+Born in Queen Charlotte's and Chelsea Hospital, he attended St Benedict's School, a Catholic independent school, and later studied modern history at St Peter's College, Oxford.

 He has familial ties to his seat, with his father's family originally coming from Haslemere, a town in which his grandparents owned the former Stafford's Sweet Shop.

 Stafford's mother's family immigrated from Ukraine after the Second World War to Witley, located in the neighbouring constituency of Godalming and Ash.